leomccormack/Spatial_Audio_Framework/README.md

 ## Examples

-Several examples have also been included in the repository, which may serve as a starting point for learning the framework:
+Several examples have also been included in the repository, which may serve as a starting point for learning how to use the framework:

 * **ambi_bin** - a binaural Ambisonic decoder with built-in rotator.
 It supports the following decoding options: least-squares (LS), spatial re-sampling (SPR), Time-alignment (TA) [1], Magnitude Least-Squares (MagLS) [2].
 * **ambi_dec** - a frequency-dependent Ambisonic decoder.
 It supports the following decoding options: sampling Ambisonic decoder (SAD), AllRAD [3], Energy-Preserving decoder (EPAD) [4], Mode-Matching decoder (MMD).